griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

     :figclass: align-left

 The mutation is not in an anchor position (see ``Anchor heatmap`` tab).
-A list of anchor positions for each allele-length combination is previded in the ``Anchor Positions`` panel below.
-Additional, the underlying anchor prediction scores for each amino acid position are provided in the ``Anchor Weights`` panel at the bottom.
+A list of anchor positions for each allele-length combination is provided in the ``Anchor Positions`` panel below.
+Additionally, the underlying anchor prediction scores for each amino acid position are provided in the ``Anchor Weights`` panel at the bottom.
 Both mutant and wildtype peptides are good binders, yet the mutant peptide is a stronger binder.
 This is scenario number 2 (WT strong binder, MT strong binder, MT not in an anchor position) according to the Scenario
 Guide, where the neoantigen candidate is favorable and can be accepted.